 To carry out its mission as the ”Single Source of Truth” for media, a DAM must be able to integrate with key applications within the information system.
-How do a DAM headless architecture and access to extended APIs facilitate integration of the platform into a company’s IS ?

 An enterprise DAM is not an isolated island within the information system (IS).
 Just the opposite, as the “Single Source of Truth” for media management, it is an integral part of this IS and is therefore highly integrated with its main applications.

 With respect to these systems, enterprise DAM is both a supplier and a consumer of information.
 Its integrability must be as strong as possible to guarantee the consistency of content (particularly for product information), its distribution (on the right frontals and channels) and its personalization.
 To do this, DAM relies on two key pillars: headless architecture and APIs.

 The notion of “headless” architecture emerged in late 2018.
 Its boom is closely linked to the need to serve different front-end applications from a single back office: websites, mobile apps, screen networks, etc. Headless CMS emerged to address this omnichannel issue.
 Its characteristic?
 Where a “classic” CMS has a back office coupled with a web frontal (a content restoration interface), the headless CMS is similar to a back office with no front-end.
 While content is stored, organized and published in the back office, it is up to developers to design front-ends able to consume and display this content.
 This is why the headless CMS comes with a set of APIs able to present content.
 Such CMS can thus serve different front-ends developed using varied technologies.